Katy Independent School District

-The Katy Independent School District (KISD) is a public school district based in Katy, Texas, United States with an enrollment of over 85,700 students.
-As of August 2009, the district was rated as "Recognized" by the Texas Education Agency.
+The Katy Independent School District (KISD) is a public school district based in Katy, Texas, United States, with an enrollment of over 85,700 students.
+In 2022, the district was given a grade of "A" by the Texas Education Agency.

 The district serves 181 sqmi in parts of Harris County, Fort Bend County and Waller County.
 Most of the district lies within the boundaries of the City of Houston, the City of Katy or their municipalities' extraterritorial jurisdiction (ETJ).
 Unincorporated areas in Katy ISD include Barker, Cinco Ranch, and Cimarron.

 All residential areas of the district are assigned to an elementary school, a junior high school, and a high school by subdivision.

 History

-During the 2004–2005 school year Katy ISD began a new and revolutionary program in the history of the district, with the use of random drug testing for all individuals involved in UIL competitive organizations, student leaders of any official school clubs, and anyone wishing to park on campus.
-This caused much controversy prior to its instatement.
-Many parents complained to the school district, citing the new policy as the violation of individual rights.
-The district responded to this by having every student who wished to participate in the said activities sign a waiver granting the school district to test them randomly.
-This matter had already been settled by the Supreme Court of the United States as constitutional before KISD chose to implement it.
-In 2019, Katy ISD celebrated 100 years since being founded.

-In 2015 two sections of Thornwood, two and three, currently served by KISD, proposed being removed from KISD and placed in the Spring Branch Independent School District, but both KISD and SBISD's boards denied the proposal.